orex/supercell-site-hugo/content/news/_index.md

 #### 23-05-2019
 **Supercell v1.2 (performance increase)** The new version of supercell program is around 4 times faster, than the previous one!
 #### 09-02-2019
-**Microsoft Windows support (experimental)** I would like to announce a Microsoft Windows platform support.
+**Microsoft Windows support (experimental)** I would like to announce Microsoft Windows platform support.
 You can download the binary below.
-An output structures packing is not supported(-a option).
-The binary tested on Windows 7 and Windows 10.
+An output structures packing is not supported (`-a` option).
+The binary is tested on Windows 7 and Windows 10.

 #### 24-01-2019
 **Supercell v1.1** A maximum limit for processing structures has been increased.
-The new version of supercell program can process up to 1015 total structures.
+The new version of supercell program can process up to 10<sup>15</sup> total structures.
 The value is far beyond a reasonable limit due to calculation time.
 The average program performance is about 10-100 billion structures per day with standard desktop processor.
 Feedback is very welcome.